What is Native Advertising?

 Is Content Marketing Native Advertising?

-Many people feel that native advertising looks an awful lot like content marketing.
+Many people feel that native ads look an awful lot like content marketing.
 While both content marketing and native advertising both use content strategy, they are not the same.

 Content Marketing is organic – non-paid advertising.
-A company must pay for a spot to be considered native advertising.
+A company must pay for a spot to be considered native.
 Content marketing is not advertising.
 It is simply promoting content for visuals.

 The Bottom Line on Native